AlgoMaster Logo

 When to Use Which

 Use plain function calling when you have a small number of tools tightly coupled to your application.
-A chatbot with three custom tools that will never be reused elsewhere does not need MCP overhead.
+A chatbot with three custom tools that will never be reused elsewhere probably does not need MCP.

 In many production systems, you will use both.
-Some tools are MCP servers (shared, standardized), and some are inline function definitions (app-specific, lightweight).
-They coexist naturally.
+Some tools are MCP servers because they are shared and standardized.
+Others are inline function definitions because they are app-specific and lightweight.
+The two approaches coexist.